Warning!: Writing for this guide began during Beta Version 0.3.1. Some changes may have occurred between early writing and the game’s official launch.

 Did You Know?: Back in the day, some classic CRPGs (the likes of which clearly inspired Pathfinder: Kingmaker) there was no way to highlight interactable objects.
 That’s right, you had to wave the mouse cursor back and forth across the screen and carefully search (by watching for the icon to change) for things you could interact with.
 Dreadful times.
 The ability to highlight objects via the "Tab" button is much appreciated.

+Attacking in combat is pretty simple - you just click on the target you want to attack while having the intended attacker(s) selected.
 To cast a spell, simply select that spell’s icon from the hotkey bar (or the spell window you can open via the left-most tab above the hotkey bar) and note that each spell’s range and area of effect is represented when you hover your mouse over or select it.
-Attacking (either with a melee or ranged weapon) is somewhat more straight-forward, as you need merely click on your target to attack with the selected character.

 Most combat actions in Pathfinder are resolved with dice rolls (the results of which can be seen in the Combat Log on the bottom-right of the screen), specifically by a d20 roll.
 One character’s Attack Roll is opposed by the target’s Armor Class, while a spell’s Difficulty Check is opposed by a creature’s Saving Throw (either Fortitude, Reflex, or Will - the type of Saving Throw varies based on the spell/effect.)
 If an attack hits, damage will be dealt (subtracted from the target’s Hit Points) according to the attacker’s weapon and a myriad of other factors.
 A spell’s effects can be mitigated (damage/effect reduced) or negated if the defender’s Saving Throw roll matches or exceeds the spell’s Difficulty Check.

-Note: Despite being call the Combat Log, the menu on the bottom right of the screen shows all sorts of useful information, including state changes, rewards and skill checks.
-All kinds of useful information - keep your eye on it.
+Note: Despite being called the Combat Log, the menu on the bottom right of the screen shows all sorts of useful information, including state changes, rewards and skill checks.
+If you’re ever in doubt about what happened - or why - consult the Combat Log.
 You can sort the types of information displayed on the Combat Log by clicking on the tabs below it.

 There’s much, much more to combat than that, however, especially if you’re a magic-user, and some of it is immediately relevant.
-Attacks of Opportunity are going to be a sad fact of life for you, as certain actions - moving past an opponent, casting spells, using a ranged weapon, standing up from a prone position, etc. - during combat lowers your guard, giving adjacent enemies a free attack on you.
+Attacks of Opportunity are going to be a sad fact of life for you, as performing certain actions - moving out of an area an opponent threatens, casting spells and using a ranged weapon (including Ranged Touch Attacks) in melee range of an opponent, standing up from a prone position, etc. - during combat lowers your guard, giving adjacent enemies a free attack on you.
 A magic-user or archer is therefore in a fairly compromised situation in melee combat, which may make the first few encounters somewhat more challenging.

 Note: Magic-users will automatically attempt to cast defensively in combat, which, if successful, avoids provoking attacks of opportunity.
 In order to succeed at this, the caster must succeed at a Concentration check with a difficulty of 15.
 A caster’s Concentration score - which is also used to determine whether their casting is interrupted upon taking damage - is equal to their caster level (class level for the spell being cast, not overall character level) + the attribute modifier they use for said spell.
 Therefore a level one Wizard with an Intelligence score of 20 (+5 modifier) has a base Concentration score of +6… which means that character will, at best, avoid provoking attacks of opportunity about 50% of the time.

 Defeat your first opponent, then loot his remains by clicking on the treasure left behind to score a Dagger and a Chainshirt.
-You almost certainly started the game with a better weapon than a humble Dagger, but let’s take a gander at that Chainshirt.
+You almost certainly started the game with a better weapon than a humble Dagger, but let’s take a gander at that Chainshirt for more tutorial purposes.
 Armor is divided into three categories: Light Armor, Medium Armor and Heavy Armor, which require different proficiencies to use.
-Generally, your tanky, fighter types are going to be able to use heavier armor as a perk of that class, although anybody can pick up, say, Fighter levels later on to gain Feats allowing them to wear said armor, or just purchase the Feats later on.
+Generally, your tanky warrior types are going to be able to use heavier armor as a perk of that class, although anybody can pick up, say, Fighter levels later on to gain feats allowing them to wear said armor, or just purchase the feats later on when they get a feat from leveling up.

 Note: While it may be tempting to grab everything you see, keep in mind that items have weight, and carrying too much can slow your character(s) down.
 There are two considerations to be made when it comes to encumbrance; a character’s personal encumbrance load, and the overall party’s encumbrance.
 You can check both by pressing the "I" button to access the inventory screen.